ahgroup/modelbuilder/README.md

 # modelbuilder
-A software package for graphical building and analysis of compartmental simulation models
+A software package for graphical building and analysis of compartmental simulation models.

+## Note
+AS OF RIGHT NOW, THE PACKAGE HAS BASIC FUNCTIONALITY, BUT HAS NOT BEEN PROPERLY TESTED AND DEBUGGED YET!
+This is a very early version of the package, only some features are already implemented.

 ## Description